 If a student would like to keep the dining plan they have for the Fall Term, no action needs to be taken as their current dining plan will be assigned for the Spring Term.
 If the student wishes to change the dining plan, that may be done starting in mid-November.
 Watch for an email with dates and directions.

 Can I change my dining plan?

-Are dining plans different for specific residence halls and apartments?
+Are dining plans different for residence halls and apartments?

-Yes, residence hall and apartment residents can use their dining plan at the same venues.
-However, students living in residence halls are required to have a dining plan while apartment residents are not.
-Residence hall dining plans are per term while the apartment dining plan is for the full academic year.
-All dining plan points remaining on a residential plan at the end of the Fall Term will carry over to Spring Term, but the points must be used up by the end of the meal plan period.
-Residence hall students may change their dining plan for the Spring Term and all residents may add points to their dining plan by going online to TouchNet, or by going to the Office of Student Financial Services to pay with cash or with their student account credit balance.
+Yes, residence hall dining plans are per term while the apartment dining plan is for the full academic year.
+Students living in residence halls are required to have a dining plan each term they are in residence, however a dining plan is optional for apartment residents.
+Any dining plan points remaining on a residential plan at the end of the Fall Term will carry over to Spring Term, but the points must be used up by the end of the academic year.
+Residence hall students may change their dining plan for the Spring Term, and all residents may add points to their dining plan at any time by going online to TouchNet, or by going to the Office of Student Financial Services to pay with cash or with their student account credit balance.
 All residents can use their dining plan at the same venues on campus.

 What should I bring to Elmhurst College with me?

 How can I insure my belongings while living at Elmhurst College?